KCWQ-LD: Carriage issues

-Between The CW's launch on September 18, 2006 and April 21, 2007, KCWQ (and the network) was not available to Time Warner Cable systems in the Coachella Valley due to a carriage dispute.
+Between The CW's launch on September 18, 2006, and April 21, 2007, KCWQ (and the network) was not available to Time Warner Cable systems in the Coachella Valley due to a carriage dispute.
 As the station was launched over-the-air, the News-Press & Gazette Company explained that they had requested the station be assigned KCWB's cable designation (channel 5) and came to several agreements to that effect with the local Time Warner Cable office.
 They were then all successively vetoed by the cable company's head office in Stamford, Connecticut.

-The CW is half owned by the cable system's then-parent company, Time Warner.
+The CW was half owned by the cable system's then-parent company, Time Warner.
 (Time Warner Cable was later spun off from Time Warner in 2009).
 Thus, by blocking cable carriage for the network in this market, the company was ostensibly hurting itself.
 Without an agreement in place, News-Press & Gazette was suggesting cable subscribers wishing to watch The CW use an over-the-air antenna and tune to VHF channel 2.
 The company also pointed out that the channel is available on Dish Network.
 Instead of KCWQ and The CW, Time Warner Cable substituted Classic Arts Showcase on channel 5.
 In the early days of the dispute, Time Warner also ran a ticker that explained the problem: